wp-plugins/wp-meetup/README.txt

 3. Event calendar

 == Changelog ==

+= 1.5.1 =
+* Hotfix to make plugin work with WordPress 3.6 (and hopefully resolve some of the other issues users have been having!)
+* Preparation for a huge overhaul to this plugin!
+Thanks for sticking with us while we've been dealing with these issues!

 = 1.5.0 =
 * Revised the way the calendar works - you now have a ton of control to show events from previous and future months!